Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Introduction

-Fine-tuning-based approaches typically refine the weights of Code LLMs, such as CodeLLama~\cite{roziere2023code} and Incoder~\cite{fried2022incoder} by fine tuning these models on APR datasets.
+Fine-tuning-based approaches typically refine the weights of Code LLMs by fine-tuning these models on APR datasets.
 During inference, they generate token sequences to construct candidate patches, prioritizing sequences with high probability scores from the fine-tuned model.
-Traditionally, beam search, a widely-used search algorithm from natural language processing~\cite{sutskever2014sequence}, is used to optimize this process by maintaining only the top-$n$ nodes at each decoding step, where $n$ is the beam size.
+Traditionally, beam search, a widely used search algorithm from natural language processing~\cite{sutskever2014sequence}, is used to optimize this process by maintaining only the top-$n$ nodes at each decoding step, where $n$ is the beam size.
 A larger beam size provides a more precise approximation to exact decoding, i.e., thoroughly exploring all possible sequences, thereby enhancing the quality of the outputs.
-This hyper-parameter is even more important in the context of APR, which covers a broader range of possible identifiers and a larger search space than natural language~\cite{lutellier2020coconut,chen2019sequencer,jiang2021cure}.
-It has been shown that a substantial beam size is essential for generating adequate candidate patches for optimal results~\cite{jiang2021cure, lutellier2020coconut, zhong2024benchmarking}, and a bigger beam size leads to higher performance of APR techniques that are based on small-sized deep learning models (less than 300M parameters) ~\cite{tufano2019empirical, ye2022neural, zhong2024benchmarking}.
+This hyperparameter is even more important in the context of APR, which covers a broader range of possible identifiers and a larger search space than natural language~\cite{lutellier2020coconut,chen2019sequencer,jiang2021cure}.
+It has been shown that a substantial beam size is essential for generating adequate candidate patches for optimal results~\cite{jiang2021cure, lutellier2020coconut, zhong2024benchmarking}, and a larger beam size leads to higher performance of APR techniques that are based on small-sized deep learning models (less than 300M parameters) ~\cite{tufano2019empirical, ye2022neural, zhong2024benchmarking}.